datatrigger/datatrigger/content/post/unlimited_translation_deploy_with_docker_compose.md

     ...
 ```

-As you can see, each container is defined by a name, e.g. ```database``` or ```backend_fastapi```.
 When deploying the app, Docker Compose creates a network that connects the containers.
 Then, each container can be reached through its name.
-For instance, here is how we send requests to the backend inside the Flask frontend script:
+For instance, here is how we send requests to the backend from inside the Flask frontend container:

 ```python
 requests.post('http://backend_fastapi/translate', headers=headers, json=json_data).json()['text_en']